Alberto Biasi is one of the protagonists of Italian postwar art, as well as one of the founders of the historic Gruppo N.Read More

 After his studies in Architecture and industrial design at the University of Venice, from 1969 to 1988, Biasi served as a professor of advertising graphic arts at the Professional Institute in Padua.

 In 1959, he participated in various artistic youth events and, with his architectural student peers, he formed the Gruppo Enne-A. In 1960, he exhibited together with Enrico Castellani, Piero Manzoni, Agostino Bonalumi and other European artists at the Galleria Azimut in Milan.
 Also in 1960, during a period characterised by the spirit of innovation and experimentation, in close collaboration with Manfredo Massironi, he formed Gruppo N. The following year, he joined the movement 'Nuove tendenze' ('New Trends').
-In 1962, as Gruppo N, he exhibited with Bruno Munari, Enzo Mari and Milan's Gruppo T in the first Programmed Art exhibition at the Negozio Olivetti in Milan.
+In 1962 he exhibited with Bruno Munari, Enzo Mari for Gruppo N together with Milan's Gruppo T in the first Programmed Art exhibition at the Negozio Olivetti in Milan.

 His works are part of prestigious public collections and museums in Italy and abroad, including the MoMA in New York, the Galleria Nazionale d'Arte Moderna in Rome, the Hermitage Museum in Saint Petersburg and the Ministero degli Affari Esteri in Rome.

 Text courtesy Dep Art Gallery.